Southeast Asia: Definition

 The region, together with part of South Asia, was well known by Europeans as the East Indies or simply the Indies until the 20th century.
 Chinese sources referred to the region as Nanyang ("南洋"), which literally means the "Southern Ocean".
 The mainland section of Southeast Asia was referred to as Indochina by European geographers due to its location between China and the Indian subcontinent and its having cultural influences from both neighbouring regions.
 In the 20th century, however, the term became more restricted to territories of the former French Indochina (Cambodia, Laos, and Vietnam).
 The maritime section of Southeast Asia is also known as the Malay Archipelago, a term derived from the European concept of a Malay race.
 Another term for Maritime Southeast Asia is Insulindia (Indian Islands), used to describe the region between Indochina and Australasia.

 The term "Southeast Asia" was first used in 1839 by American pastor Howard Malcolm in his book Travels in South-Eastern Asia.
 Malcolm only included the Mainland section and excluded the Maritime section in his definition of Southeast Asia.
 The term was officially used in the midst of World War II by the Allies, through the formation of South East Asia Command (SEAC) in 1943.
 SEAC popularised the use of the term "Southeast Asia", although what constituted Southeast Asia was not fixed; for example, SEAC excluded the Philippines and a large part of Indonesia while including Ceylon.
 However, by the late 1970s, a roughly standard usage of the term "Southeast Asia" and the territories it encompasses had emerged.
 Although from a cultural or linguistic perspective the definitions of "Southeast Asia" may vary, the most common definitions nowadays include the area represented by the countries (sovereign states and dependent territories) listed below.

-All eleven states of Southeast Asia are members of the Association of Southeast Asian Nations (ASEAN).
+All eleven countries of Southeast Asia are members of the Association of Southeast Asian Nations (ASEAN).
+Timor-Leste is the latest country to join this association (2025).
 Papua New Guinea has stated that it might join ASEAN, and is currently an observer.
 Sovereignty issues exist over some islands in the South China Sea.